salamidrus/BookingEvent-API/readme.md

 #### Business Processes

-- As a Hr Company Account
+**1. As a Hr Company Account**

 - Login => Redirect to HR Dashboard
 - Get all Events / Grouped => HR can choose event from the listed event
 - Create a Booking => Input proposed dates (3 choices) and choosen event
 - Get all Booked Event => Only showing booked event by specific Hr ID

-- As a Vendor
+**2. As a Vendor**

 - Login => Redirect to Vendor Dashboard
 - Create, Read, Update Event => Admin is able to create event
 - Get all Booked event => Only showing booked event by specific Vendor ID
 - Update status to Approved/Reject => If Vendor gives 'approved' status, Vendor will choose one of the proposed date.
 If Vendor gives 'rejected' status, Vendor will give the remarks on why it is rejected.

 **Hr Company Account**